storj/drpc/drpcmanager/README.md

 	// flushing.
 Normal writes to streams typically issue a flush explicitly.
 	WriterBufferSize int

+	// Reader are passed to any readers the manager creates.
+	Reader drpcwire.ReaderOptions

 	// Stream are passed to any streams the manager creates.
 	Stream drpcstream.Options